 Alaska Sea Grant State Fellowship Program

-A unique professional opportunity for soon-to-graduate or recently finished graduate students interested in the science and policy needed to keep our marine resources healthy.
+A unique professional opportunity for soon-to-graduate or recently finished graduate students interested in the science and policy needed to keep our marine, coastal, and watershed resources healthy.

-Modeled after the highly successful Knauss Marine Policy Fellowship, the state fellowship program provides an opportunity to acquire on-the-job experience in the planning and implementation of marine resource policies and programs in Alaska.
-The program matches highly motivated graduate students and recent graduates with hosts in Alaska-based organizations or agencies for a 12-month paid fellowship.
+Modeled after the highly successful Knauss Marine Policy Fellowship, the state fellowship program provides an opportunity to acquire on-the-job experience in planning and implementing natural resource policies and programs in Alaska.
+The program matches highly motivated graduate students and recent graduates with hosts in Alaska-based agencies and non-profit organizations for a 12-month paid fellowship.
 See the profiles of our State Fellows for examples of hosts from previous years.

 See profiles of our State Fellows